ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Sublingual is our top-ranked form of NMN with best absorption bioavailability.
-It outperforms Oral Capsule based on peer-reviewed absorption research.
+Not sure which to buy?
+Sublingual is our top-ranked form of NMN, and it outperforms Oral Capsule based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating